-The proponent (and all contractors) shall comply with the requirements of the, Regulations for Labour, Health and Safety, and any amendments to these regulations.
+The proponent (and all contractors) shall comply with the requirements of the Regulations for Labour, Health and Safety and any amendments to these regulations.
 The following shall be complied with:

-- In liaison with local government, community, stakeholders and relevant authorities the proponent shall ensure that local people have access to information about job opportunities and are considered first for construction / maintenance contract employment positions - The number of job opportunities shall be made known together with the associated skills and qualifications - The maximum length of time the job is likely to last for shall be clearly indicated - Foreign workers with no proof of permanent legal residence shall not be hired, and - Every effort shall be made to recruit from the pool of unemployed workers living in the local area.
+- In liaison with local government, community, stakeholders and relevant authorities the proponent shall ensure that local people have access to information about job opportunities, and are considered first for establishment / maintenance and relevant contract employment positions; - The number of job opportunities shall be made known together with the associated skills and qualifications and the hiring process described and communicated (transparent); - The maximum length of time the job is likely to last for shall be clearly indicated; - Foreign workers with no proof of permanent legal residence shall not be hired; and - Every effort shall be made to recruit from the pool of unemployed workers living in the local area.